 Required reports.
 Recipients typically must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
 Applicants should anticipate that progress reports will be required to follow the non-budgetary components of the Research Performance Progress Report (RPPR) template/format.
 General information on RPPRs may be found at www.nsf.gov/bfa/dias/policy/rppr/.
+The recipient must also submit a quarterly report of NIJ CTP activities, including a snapshot of the number products in various stages of progress through the administration process and any program issues for resolution.
 Future awards and fund drawdowns may be withheld if reports are delinquent.
 (In appropriate cases, OJP may require additional reports.)